Vinncz/vin-rib/Flow RIB.xctemplate/___FILEBASENAME___ README.md

 # ___VARIABLE_productName___RIB
 A self-contained RIB that owns a navigation controller and the root view controller within the stack.
-Is classified as a `FlowRIB`.
+Is classified as a `Flow RIB`.

 ## Topics
 ### Composing the RIB